LadyRachel/Foundational-Papers/index.md

 layout: default
 title: Home
 ---
-# Welcome to a collection of Foundational Ecology papers
+# Welcome to a collection of Foundational Ecology and Evolutionary Biology papers
-These were selected by a group of graduate students introducing a variety of topics in Ecology and Evolution.
+<h4>These were selected by a group of graduate students introducing a variety of topics in Ecology and Evolution. </h4>

 Explore different Foundational Papers below: